 Of the sportsbooks listed above, www.bovada.lv has the largest number of soccer markets.
 Their software host also runs a UK focused sportsbook as well as an Asian bookie which were both previously shirt sponsors for EPL soccer.
-This is one the few US sites that offers live in-play betting, mobile betting, and unique soccer propositions for MLS and all the major European and Asian Leagues.
+This is one the few US sites that offer live in-play betting, mobile betting, and unique soccer propositions for MLS and all the major European and Asian Leagues.

 The first thing to explain is the most popular bet in soccer is called 1X2.
 This is a 3-way market where you can bet either home, away or draw.
 It’s worth noting if you bet on a team (not the draw) and the match finishes regulation tied your bet is a loss.
 This confuses many Americans who are used to this situation resulting in a push in other sports.
-The other thing that confuses American bettors new to soccer betting is that unless otherwise stated all soccer bets are for regulation time only.
+The other thing that confuses American bettors new to betting on football is that unless otherwise stated all soccer bets are for regulation time only.
 This means any matches that have extra halves or penalty shootouts involved due to a regulation draw were often already decided for betting purposes.
 So, for example, you bet United States -0.5 in a knockout round of the Olympics, and they win in extra-time or shootout – your bet is a loss.
 You needed them to win by at least -0.5 in regulation time.
-Outside these small intricacies soccer betting works much like other forms of betting such as football and basketball.
-You can be who will win straight up, can bet on the point spread, the over/under, correct scores and usually many additional propositions.
+Outside of these small intricacies, soccer betting works much like other forms of betting such as football and basketball.
+You can bet who will win straight up, on the point spread, the over/under, correct scores and usually many additional propositions.
 Other markets offered by most sites include:

 - Total Goals – This is a multi-way market where you can bet on how many goals will be scored in the match.
 For example choose from 0-1 goals, 2-3, 4-6, or 7+ goals.
 Each option has unique odds.

 - Odds or Evens – This is a 2-way market on whether the number of goals scored in the match by both teams will total an odd number or an even number.

 - Half Time / Full Time – Here you predict the result of both the first half and full game.
-For example, betting DH stands for Draw-Home, here you’re betting the first half will draw and the full time results will be the home team winning.
+For example, betting DH stands for Draw-Home, here you’re betting the first half will draw and the full-time results will be the home team winning.
 You can select any combination of H-Home, D-Draw, and A-Away.
 Each option has unique odds.

 - Correct Score – This is bet on the exact final score.
 Most options have big odds and this a good way to have a chance at a large payout for a small stake.

 - First Goal – this is a bet on which team will score the first goal in the match.

-- Last Goal --this is a bet on which team will score the last goal in the match.
+- Last Goal -this is a bet on which team will score the last goal in the match.

 Popular Football Betting Fixtures